ethereum/web3.py/docs/internals.rst

 ``HTTPProvider`` and ``AsyncHTTPProvider`` instances retry certain requests by default on exceptions.
 This can be configured via configuration options on the provider instance.
+The retry mechanism employs an exponential backoff strategy, starting from the initial value determined by the ``backoff_factor``, and doubling the delay with each attempt, up to the ``retries`` value.
 Below is an example showing the default options for the retry configuration and how to override them.

 .. code-block:: python